LeDataSciFi/data/Firm Year Datasets (Compustat)/readme.md

 # Wondering what the variables are?

-Variable descriptions are in `ccm_variable_descriptions.csv`.
+For the files with "ccm" in the name, variable descriptions are in `ccm_variable_descriptions.csv`.
 This covers _most_ of the variables in the datasets.

 The patent variables in `two_pat_vars.csv`:
 - Patent stock: $stock_t = (1-d)*stock_{t-1} + flow_t$ where $flow_t$ is the number of patents the firm received that year and $d_t$ is 15%.